 Acute disseminated encephalomyelitis (ADEM) and acute hemorrhagic encephalitis (Weston Hurst disease)

 Demyelination in association with autoimmune disease (SLE, Sjögren disease, and related conditions)

 In contrast, a number of diseases in which demyelination is a prominent feature are considered part of this category, as mentioned earlier.
 In some cases of anoxic encephalopathy, for example, the myelin sheaths of the radiating nerve fibers in the deep layers of the cerebral cortex or in ill-defined patches in the convolutional and central white matter are destroyed, while most of the axis cylinders are spared.
-A relatively selective degeneration of ...
+A relatively selective degeneration of myelin may ...